proximax-storage/xpx-chain-devportal-docs/docs/getting-started/writing-first-application.md

 - These participants need to trust each other.
 - There is the need to keep track of an immutable set of events.

 Sirius-Chain is a **flexible blockchain** technology.
-Instead of uploading all the application logic into the blockchain, you can use its tested features through **API calls** for transfer and storage of value, authorization, traceability, and identification.
+Instead of uploading all the application logic into the blockchain, you can use its tested features through **API calls** for transfer and storage of value, authorisation, traceability, and identification.

 The rest of the code remains **off-chain**.
 This reduces the inherent immutability risk, as you could change the process when necessary.